-Facility Fire Alarm Monitorin g done on site Sprinkl er System Smoke Detecti on Fire Extinguis her Devices Evacuati on Plans & Placards Number of evacuation (fire) drills each year
+Facility Fire Alarm Monitorin g done on site Sprinkl er System Smoke Detecti on Fire Extinguis her Devices Evacuati on Plans & Placards Number of Evacuation (fire) drills each year

 King Hall Yes No Yes Yes Yes 2

 Smith Hall Yes No Yes Yes Yes 2

 MacLean Hall Yes Yes Yes Yes Yes 2

 Cary/Wortz Hall Yes Full Yes Yes Yes 2

 Bagwell/Jones Yes Full Yes Yes Yes 2

 Mabee Hall Yes Full Yes Yes Yes 2

 Trustee Yes Full Yes Yes Yes 2

 North Street Apts.
-No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space
+No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space

 Jackson Street Apts.
-No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space
+No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space

-709 Jackson St. No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space
+709 Jackson St. No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space

-711 Jackson St. No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space
+711 Jackson St. No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space

-403 Johnson St No No Stand- alone battery powere d only Yes Yes No organized drill houses all open to exterior-no common space 211 Johnson St No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space 307 Johnson St No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space College Avenue Apts.
-No No Stand- alone battery powere d only Yes Yes No organized drill apartments all open to exterior-no common space 408 Buchanan Street No No Stand- alone battery powere d only Yes Yes No organized drill houses all open to exterior-no common space 500 Buchanan Street No No Stand- alone battery powere d only Yes Yes No organized drill houses all open to exterior-no common space 506 Buchanan Street No No Stand- Alone battery powere d only Yes Yes No organized drill houses all open to exterior-no common space 304 North College Avenue No No Stand- Alone battery powere d only Yes Yes No organized drill houses all open to exterior-no common space
+702 Cherry St No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space

+307 Johnson St No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space College Avenue Apts.
+No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space 408 Buchanan Street No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space 500 Buchanan Street No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space 506 Buchanan Street No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space 304 North College Avenue No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space 616 Hill Street No No Stand- alone battery powered only Yes Yes No organized drill, apartments all open to exterior- no common space